stennety/mywebsite/_posts/2022-01-24-san-juan-islands-bike-trip-2021.md

 ---
 published: true
-title: San Juan Islands Bike Trip 2021
+title: 'San Juan Islands Bike Trip, October 2021'
 ---
 Posting this a few months late, but wanted to share a few photos and stories from a bike trip my dad and I took in October in the San Juan Islands.

 ![]({{site.cdn_path}}/2022/01/24/dad-david-orcas.jpeg)

+My dad retired in the spring of 2021, and I'm grateful for the extra time it's given us to go on bike trips together.
+We both bought carbon Trek Checkpoint gravel bikes over the summer.

+When we were scoping out this trip, we enjoyed watching [this video](https://www.youtube.com/watch?v=-WklwIuoF3k&ab_channel=PathLessPedaled) from the Path Less Pedaled YouTube channel.
+Unlike the Path Less Pedaled crew, we did not, in fact, watercolor paint along the way.
+But in true Merrick style, we did a ton of reading during our downtime.

 # Day 1: Orcas Island